SimplisticCode/Co-simulation-Verifier/README.md

 The Co-simulation Step procedure can include the following type of operations:

 * Set a value on an FMU input port
+  * Set this set a value obtained at the initial time of the step
+  * Set-tentative this set a value obtained of get-tentative

 * Get a value on an FMU output port
+  * Get this get at the initial time of the step
+  * Get-tentative this get a value obtained after progression of time relative to the initial time.
-* Progress an FMU in time either by an implicit, an absolute, or relative step size.
+* Step - progress an FMU in time either by an implicit, an absolute, or relative step size.
 * Save the state of an FMU
 * Restore the state of an FMU to a previously saved state
 * Loop

 An example of the Co-simulation Step procedure for the scenario above:

 ```
 cosim-step = [
     {step: msd1} # This takes the default step size, which is 3